persello/ssc21/README.md

 This needs **lots** of investigation and testing.
 Performance hits on larger circuits might be noticeable.
 This library is a purely educational project.

+It will be published as a Swift package when I have time.

 ## License
-The underlying library is licensed under the MIT license.
+The underlying library (CircuitKit) is licensed under the MIT license.

 The playground itself, excluding the part of the before described simulation library, is copyrighted.
 You shall not re-submit this entry or to copy it in the context of future Swift Student Challenges, but you're free to download and use this playground for testing purposes. ©2021 Riccardo Persello